wilsonz177/image-sharing-website/README.md

 #User profiles contain an email, biography, list of followers/ following 10 pts
 #Able to upload and view posts 10 pts
 #Posts contain image(s), captions and comments 10 pts
-#Can add comments to posts 10 pts
+#Can add comments and edit/delete posts 10 pts
 #Able to access a global news feed, where everyone's public posts are shown 10 pts
 #All newsfeed/posts/comments are ordered by date 5pts
 #Creative Portion 20 pts
  -direct messaging (10pts)
- -ability to update user profile under account settings(5 pts) -ability to filter through newsfeed (5p
+ -ability to update user profile under account settings(5 pts) -ability to filter through newsfeed (5pts)